Who is the Top Investor In Helmerich & Payne Inc. (HP)?

-Helmerich & Payne Inc. (NYSE: HP) is -0.12% lower on its value in year-to-date trading and has touched a low of $26.90 and a high of $54.45 in the current 52-week trading range.
+Helmerich & Payne Inc. (NYSE: HP) is -5.75% lower on its value in year-to-date trading and has touched a low of $29.09 and a high of $54.45 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The HP stock was last observed hovering at around $49.33 in the last trading session, with the day’s gains setting it 0.18%.
+The HP stock was last observed hovering at around $48.44 in the last trading session, with the day’s loss setting it -1.72% off its average median price target of $62.00 for the next 12 months.
+It is also 39.32% off the consensus price target high of $77.00 offered by 19 analysts, but current levels are -6.18% lower than the price target low of $44.00 for the same period.

 Sponsored

-The stock witnessed a 1.16% loss in the last 1 month and extending the period to 3 months gives it a 12.44%, and is 5.57% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.65% over the week and 4.68% over the month.
+The stock witnessed a -5.75% loss in the last 1 month and extending the period to 3 months gives it a -5.21%, and is -5.29% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.61% over the week and 5.07% over the month.

 Helmerich & Payne Inc. (HP) Analyst Forecasts